nikic/PHP-Parser/README.md

 Node Tree
 ---------

 The output of the parser is an array of statement nodes.
-All nodes are instances of `PHPParser_NodeAbstract`.
+All nodes implement the `PHPParser_Node` interface (and extend `PHPParser_NodeAbstract`).
 Furthermore nodes are divided into three categories:

  * `PHPParser_Node_Stmt`: A statement
  * `PHPParser_Node_Expr`: An expression